midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 {% include picture.html path=page.featured_image %}
 </figure>

-Now that aunt #6 is dead, we could be a hand.
+Now that aunt #6 was dead, we could be a hand.
 If we are a hand, my grandmother is the cupped palm at the center of her five remaining children.
 If we are a hand, my mother is the thumb, and the other fingers are her brothers and sisters.
 They hold themselves rigidly so as not to touch, and my mother, the thumb, must handle the emotional intricacies around which the other four digits are not equipped to maneuver.
 The thumb must cross two state lines to facilitate the distance between the fingers and the cupped palm.

 They are not quite aunts/uncles, not quite tíos/tías, these other fingers, pulled between English and Spanish, post-colonial and post-Chicano.
 Aunt finger #3 maintains a spectacular koi pond, does consultation work for dairies, and wishes she were a private investigator.
-Uncle finger #2 is a tall, mustached cowboy with one eye squinted, works as a mechanic, has lived in a trailer ever since someone drove into the side of his house.
+Uncle finger #2 is a tall, mustached cowboy with one eye squinted, works as a mechanic, and has lived in a trailer ever since someone drove into the side of his house.
 Uncle finger #4 died for eight minutes and came back to life, converses with angels, and is married to a natural blonde.
 Aunt finger #1 hadn’t spoken with the others for two years, but she swooped in upon hearing of the death, a phantom of the opera, her heroics unsummoned.

 My mamá, the thumb, is not only opposable, she is opposed.
 She is always in trouble with the rest for things like—in semi-chronological order—reading, making art, going to college, having a nose-piercing, marrying another Mexican, going to Abuelita’s second wedding, and escaping the slow swallow of her agricultural hometown.